This page has been regularly be updated with changes as they have been announced for 2023.

 Wales and Income Tax

-The Welsh Assembly normally announce in December the Welsh tax proposals.
-So far they have announced continuing to match the Income Tax Rates for the rest of the United Kingdom (England and Northern Ireland).
+The Welsh Assembly have announced 12th December 2022 the Welsh tax proposals, to continuing to match the Income Tax Rates for the rest of the United Kingdom (England and Northern Ireland).

 Expenses and Benefits